 ‘Sub ZERO ZERO‘… I moved my roller bag smugly and then slammed the brake as he continued ‘AND 01, your subs are ready’.

 I burst out laughing.
-Mr. Rude looked at me like as if I was nuts.
+Mr. Rude looked at me as if I was an insane person.
 Little did he know all that had been processing in my mind.
 And surely he did not know that I had my next mini-story topic to write on; how a Quizno’s line reminded me that trivial matters are not worth quibbling over, so Quit Quibbling.

 This travel experience had me heading to the company headquarters for the annual national sales meeting.
 Sales meetings are all about looking back at the performance of the company and individuals and recognizing accomplishments.
 It would be a total lie if I said it did not matter if I received a reward and that being #1 was not at the forefront of motivation during the year.
 Discussions during the week, of course, were filled with opinions on who had what title and whether they deserve it or not.
 In addition, quibbles over new quotas and job assignments reigned throughout the time.
 I vowed to avoid the negative, and most of the group did fairly well through the four-day gathering.
 In all reality, though, it is never easy to stay away from quibbles.